Have you ever dreamed of being that one in a million investor who has the talent to perfectly time the markets?

 In fact, even among long-term investors who don't attempt to time the markets, being able to call the top of the market is a skill that many think they possess.
 This misguided confidence is often driving investors to sit on the sidelines and wait it out for better market opportunities.

-There is a noteworthy distinction between a complete market meltdown and a common 10% market correction.
-No matter what happens in the stock market, chances are that the stocks you own will eventually come back to their pre - crash value; hanging on to your original positions, or opportunistically averaging down, during market downs can be the shrew distraction to take.
+There is a big difference between a stock market crash and small correction.
+The theory is that if you like and bought a stock at a previous valuation prior to the correction, you should love the opportunity to this same at a steep discount since the underlying fundamentals are most likely still intact.
 Warren Buffett takes this idea further by frequently going on purchasing binges when the markets turn, basically purchasing extra shares of his top stock picks at a major markdown and doubling - down on his very own recommendations.

 Chasing alpha, outsized, short - term returns through market timing and other high - risk bets is acceptable only within a small part of your investable resources, however for your long - term retirement assets a 'risk-adjusted' investment discipline is what largely bodes well.